metabase/metabase/docs/people-and-groups/authenticating-with-jwt.md

 {% include plans-blockquote.html feature="JWT-based authentication" %}

 You can connect Metabase to your identity provider using JSON Web Tokens (JWT) to authenticate people.
+If the user doesn't exist, Metabase will create it on the fly.

 ## Authentication flows